-Though Ibiza has long been synonymous with fun in the sun hedonism, a trip to the island is not all about sultry clubs and all night raves – away from the bright lights there’s a quieter side to this destination.
+Although Ibiza has long been synonymous with fun in the sun hedonism, a trip to the island is not all about sultry clubs and all-night raves – away from the bright lights there’s a quieter side to the so-called ‘White Isle’.

-But first to the merrymaking, because make no mistake this Spanish island is one of the premier party destinations in Europe.
-During the summer superstar DJs arrive en masse to entertain the millions of partyers who come for the quintessential boho-glam vibes of this sun-kissed island.
+But first to the merrymaking, because make no mistake this Spanish haven is one of the foremost party destinations in Europe.
+During the summer, superstar DJs arrive en masse to entertain the millions of partyers who come for the quintessential boho-glam vibes of this sun-kissed island.

-Sant Antoni (San Antonio) is the real clubbing capital, though.
+Sant Antoni de Portmany (San Antonio) is the real clubbing capital, though.
 The so-called ‘Sunset Strip’ is renowned for its rowdy clubs and spectacular skies.
 Millions flock to witness resident DJs ‘put the sun to bed’ as they sip expensive cocktails and bliss out to party-perfect tunes.
-For sophisticates, there are a host of alternatives nearby, with chic bars offering expensive cocktails and exquisite sunset views.
+For sophisticates, there are a host of alternatives nearby, with chic bars offering expensive mélanges of spirits and exquisite sunset views.

 Its reputation as a party island is notorious, but Ibiza has reconnected with its 1960’s hippy roots in recent years, with more laid-back parties and a burgeoning arts scene.

-Families are also well catered for in relaxing resorts such as Santa Eularia des Riu (Santa Eulalia) and Es Canar (Es Cana) on the northeast coast.
+Families are also well catered for in relaxing resorts such as Santa Eulària des Riu (Santa Eulalia del Río) and Es Canar (Es Caná) on the northeast coast.

 Whether you’re there to dance till dawn, relax on a beach, imbibe the culture or hike amidst the greenery, Ibiza is a rite of passage for every discerning traveller.